vendia/blog/posts/2022-02-24-b2b-data-sharing.md

 ---
-title: 'Introduction to B2B data sharing | Vendia'
+title: 'Introduction to B2B data sharing with Vendia'
 description: 'Learn about B2B data sharing use cases, benefits, challenges, and different approaches for securely and reliably sharing data in a real-time, multi-party data ecosystem.'
 date: '2022-08-23'
 authors: